sirkapil/nehu/pages/alone.md

 + **You are not alone.**

 > I'm forever with you.
 I may be thousands of miles away from you but my heart ❤ is always with you, it goes wherever you go.
 So, Don't feel alone.
+No matter how bad situation is, I'll be always with you.
+I can't solve all of your problems but rest assured that I'll be always there with you just like a shadow.

 + **Don't hide your emotions**